Lamet brilliant as Tatis, Padres pound Bumgarner, Dbacks 9-5 - WHIZ News

-Manny Machado homered twice for the Padres.
-Wil Myers, Francisco Mejia and Ty France also went deep.
+Machado homered twice off Bumgarner.
+Wil Myers, Francisco Mejia and Ty France also went deep for San Diego.

 Lamet (2-0) had allowed only one baserunner, on a hit by pitch, until Kole Calhoun homered on a 2-0 pitch leading off the seventh.
 Lamet got two more outs before manager Jayce Tingler pulled him in favor of rookie Luis Patiño.

-Lamet struck out 11 and walked none in 6 2/3 innings.
-The hard-throwing right-hander hit Andy Young with a pitch with two outs in the fifth but otherwise kept the Diamondbacks off the bases until Calhoun’s homer.
+Lamet retired the first 14 Diamondbacks batters, struck out 11 overall and walked none in 6 2/3 innings.
+The hard-throwing right-hander hit Andy Young with a pitch with two outs in the fifth but otherwise kept Arizona off the bases until Calhoun’s homer.

 The Padres remain the only major league team without a no-hitter, having played 8,154 games since 1969 without one.

+“He told me yesterday, ‘Hey, hold down the fort today because tomorrow I’m coming in with some gas and I’m going to put out that fire.’ … Today since the first pitch, he was ready to go,” Machado said.

+Lamet confirmed that conversation, saying: “Luckily, we were able to go out there and I was able to give a good effort and we won the game.”

-San Diego took two of three in the series and is 5-2 against the Diamondbacks this season.
+San Diego took two of three in the series and is 5-2 against Arizona this season.
 With the Padres leading 9-1, Diamondbacks catcher Carson Kelly pitched the eighth.
 He allowed rookie Jake Cronenworth’s leadoff double before retiring the side.

 Arizona hit a pair of two-run homers off San Diego’s bullpen in the ninth.